Right to Censor: Formation and feuds

-The group was formed when wrestler Steven Richards began to randomly appear on WWF programming to cover up the bodies of scantily clad women or remove "hardcore" weapons such as tables from matches.
+The group was formed in July 2000 when wrestler Steven Richards began to randomly appear on WWF programming to cover up the bodies of scantily clad women or remove "hardcore" weapons such as tables from matches.
 He apparently took offense to the Acolytes' rowdy reputation and disapproved of the Dudleys' use of tables.
 He was eventually joined by Bull Buchanan, The Goodfather (formerly the Godfather), Val Venis, and Ivory.
 The group temporarily forced The Kat into its fold, but The Kat and the WWF parted ways before that storyline could completely play itself out.
 Before being forced into the group, The Kat was starting a group called Right to Nudity, which was to play on The Kat's infamous pay-per-view stunt where she appeared completely topless.
 Her group was what brought her to Right to Censor's attention.

 The Right to Censor came out victorious in at least one match of every pay-per-view they participated in from mid-2000 to early 2001.
-At SummerSlam, Richards, Buchanan, and The Goodfather won a 6-man tag match against Too Cool (Grandmaster Sexay and Scotty 2 Hotty) and Rikishi.
-At the next pay-per-view, Unforgiven, the RTC (now with Val Venis) won an 8-man tag match against the APA and the Dudley Boyz.
-Even though The Goodfather and Bull Buchanan lost the Dudley Invitational at No Mercy, Venis and Richards managed to defeat Chyna and Mr. Ass in a tag match.
-When Women's Champion Ivory joined the group, she won 3 pay-per-view matches in a row for the group.
-She defeated Lita in a title match at Survivor Series while The Goodfather and Buchanan lost a Survivor Series Elimination Match.
-The next month, at Armageddon, Ivory came out victorious once again in a triple-threat title match against Molly Holly and Trish Stratus, and Val Venis also was victorious over Chyna.
+At SummerSlam on August 27, Richards, Buchanan, and The Goodfather won a 6-man tag match against Too Cool (Grandmaster Sexay and Scotty 2 Hotty) and Rikishi.
+At the next pay-per-view, Unforgiven on September 24, the RTC (now with Val Venis) won an 8-man tag match against the APA and the Dudley Boyz.
+Even though The Goodfather and Bull Buchanan lost the Dudley Invitational at No Mercy on October 22, Venis and Richards managed to defeat Chyna and Mr. Ass in a tag match.
+When WWF Women's Champion Ivory joined the group, she won 3 pay-per-view matches in a row for the group.
+She defeated Lita in a title match at Survivor Series on November 19 while The Goodfather and Buchanan lost a Survivor Series Elimination Match.
+The next month, at Armageddon on December 10, Ivory came out victorious once again in a triple-threat title match against Molly Holly and Trish Stratus, and Val Venis also was victorious over Chyna.
 Meanwhile, Buchanan and The Goodfather continued the losing streak when they lost the WWF Tag Team Championship to Edge and Christian in a Fatal Four-Way tag match.
-At the Royal Rumble, Ivory once again retained her title by defeating Chyna; on the other hand, Buchanan, The Goodfather, and Venis all failed in their attempt to win the Royal Rumble Match.
-The followed month at No Way Out, it marked the last time the RTC won a match at a pay-per-view when Steven Richards defeated Jerry Lawler.
+At the Royal Rumble on January 21, 2001, Ivory once again retained her title by defeating Chyna; on the other hand, Buchanan, The Goodfather, and Venis all failed in their attempt to win the Royal Rumble Match.
+The following month at No Way Out on February 25, it marked the last time the RTC won a match at a pay-per-view when Steven Richards defeated Jerry Lawler.

 The group had a moderate level of success, with Buchanan and The Goodfather holding the WWF Tag Team Championship and Ivory capturing the WWF Women's Championship before entering into a high-profile feud with Chyna.